astropy/astropy/docs/table/masking.rst

 ..
 Note::

-   For most applications we now recommend using the default |Table| behavior with ``masked=False`` to allow heterogenous column types.
+   For most applications, even those with masked column data, we now recommend using the default |Table| behavior which allows heterogenous column types.
+This implies creating tables *without* specifying the ``masked`` keyword argument.

 Meaning of the ``masked`` table attribute
 -----------------------------------------